 Please note that this post may contain affiliate links.
 You can read my full affiliate disclosure at the bottom of the page.

-Basil is one of those easy to grow herbs that takes a good recipe and turns it into the perfect pairing of flavors.
-It is one of the more popular herbs used in the kitchen.
+Basil is one of those easy-to-grow herbs that takes a good recipe and turns it into the perfect pairing of flavors.
+It is one of the more popular herbs used and grown in the kitchen.

 Growing fresh basil is easy to do as it grows well in most conditions (except for cold climates).
-And basil has wonderful flavor and aroma no mater if you choose to grow your basil inside or outside in a garden.
+And basil has a wonderful flavor and aroma no matter if you choose to grow your basil inside or outside in a garden.

 Why Should You Grow Basil?

 - Get Access to More Varieties of Basil

 - Basil is an Easy to Grow Herb

 - Cut Down On Pesticides and Chemicals